Skip to main content

 1. Preparation

-• Setting a realistic timeline to reduce or quit smoking has been associated with higher success rates, according to NHS data (NHS, 2023).
+• Setting a realistic timeline to reduce or quit smoking can be a useful tool.

 • Identifying motivations and challenges may help individuals adjust their approach.